 Do you love a Malibu Pina Coladas, but not all the sugar and calories that a classic cocktail contains?
 Try these delicious Skinny Pina Coladas!
-Just 5 ingredients and its less than half the calories and sugar of the traditional Malibu Pina Colada recipe.
+This low calorie pina colada is just 5 ingredients and 220 calories.
+Its less than half the calories and sugar of the traditional Malibu Pina Colada recipe.

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.